MikiMiller95/Homeostatic-Tunable-Assemblies/Figure2_row3/README.md

 2. **Mean weights over time:** the normalized mean excitatory weight, $\bar{w}_{EE}/\bar{w}_{EE0}$, above the normalized mean inhibitory weight magnitude, $\bar{w}_{EI}/\bar{w}_{EI0}$.
 Line color indicates simulation time.
 3. **Weight-space trajectory during learning:** the trajectory of the mean $(w_{EE}, w_{EI})$ pair.
 The plasma gradient indicates simulation time, and the dashed red curve is loaded from the original line-attractor reference files.

-These are the learning panels now used as the third row of Figure 2 in the new paper.

 ## Files